Thank you for reading our post, please rate this article at the end.

 What is a 30-amp service?

 Electrical systems in RVs are designed to let through only a certain amount of power, depending on their amperage and voltage.
-In this sense, there is a huge difference between 30—amp services and 50-amp services.
+In this sense, there is a considerable difference between 30-amp services and 50-amp services.

 The importance here lies in the electrical systems’ plugs.
 Plugs in 30-amp RVs have three wires: one 120V wire, a neutral wire, and a ground wire.
 50-amp plugs have two 120V, neutral, and ground wires.